Ocean dynamical thermostat: Volcanic and solar influences

 The ocean dynamical thermostat mechanism has been invoked to link volcanic eruptions to ENSO changes.
 Volcanic eruptions can cool the Earth by injecting aerosols and sulfur dioxide into the stratosphere, which reflect incoming solar radiation.
 It has been suggested that in paleoclimate records volcanic eruptions are often followed by El Niño events, but it is questionable whether this applies to known historical eruptions and results from climate modelling are equivocal.
 In some climate models an ocean dynamical thermostat process causes the onset of El Niño events after volcanic eruptions, in others additional atmospheric processes override the effect of the ocean dynamical thermostat on Pacific SST gradients.

-The ocean dynamical thermostat process may explain variations in Pacific SSTs in the eastern Pacific that correlate to insolation changes such as the Dalton Minimum.
+The ocean dynamical thermostat process may explain variations in Pacific SSTs in the eastern Pacific that correlate to insolation changes such as the Dalton Minimum and to the solar cycle.
 During the early and middle Holocene when autumn and summer insolation was increased, but also during the Medieval Climate Anomaly between 900-1300 AD, SSTs off Baja California in the eastern Pacific were colder than usual.
 Southwestern North America underwent severe megadroughts during this time, which could also relate to a La Niña-like tendency in Pacific SSTs.
 Conversely, during periods of low insolation and during the Little Ice Age SSTs increased.
 This region lies within the California Current which is influenced by the eastern Pacific that controls the temperature of upwelled water.
 This was further corroborated by analyses with additional foraminifera species.
 Increased productivity in the ocean waters off Peru during the Medieval Climate Anomaly and the Roman Warm Period between 50-400 AD, when the worldwide climate was warmer, may occur through a thermostat-driven shallowing of the thermocline and increased upwelling of nutrient-rich waters.
 Additional mechanisms connecting the equatorial Pacific climate to insolation changes have been proposed, however.